1 Energy Demand in Africa

 Three methods are typically used to generate power with natural gas:

-2. Burning natural gas to generate steam which in turn generates power.
-Steam powered plants are the traditional method of power generation, and coal plants can be converted to replace coal with natural gas which holds great potential for many African countries who have existing coal power stations [8].
+- Burning natural gas generates steam, which in turn generates power.
+Steam-powered plants are the traditional method of power generation, and coal plants can be converted to replace coal with natural gas, which holds great potential for many African countries with existing coal power stations [8].

-3. Natural gas cryogenic power generation.
-For this article we will only focus on the first two methods.
+- Natural gas cryogenic power generation.
+For this article, we will only focus on the first two methods.

-Natural gas power stations can be divided into two types, open cycle (simple-cycle), and combined cycle (this video describes it well).
-An open cycle plant makes use of a gas turbine, the natural gas and air is mixed and burned to form a high-pressure gas which turns the gas turbine.
+Natural gas power stations can be divided into open cycle (simple-cycle) and combined cycle (this video describes it well).
+An open cycle plant uses a gas turbine, where natural gas and air are mixed and burned to form a high-pressure gas that turns the turbine.
 A combined cycle power station uses this same principle to generate power but then seeks to utilize the hot gas as it exits the gas turbine.
 This hot gas, or waste heat, is then used to turn water into steam, which can drive a steam turbine.
-This added Heat Recovery Steam Generator (HRSG) can add up to 50% more electricity than can be achieved with only the open cycle gas turbine.
-The open cycle generating units are often employed as back-ups to generate additional electricity based on an increase in demand while the combined units tend to be utilized for the day to day electricity usage.
+This added Heat Recovery Steam Generator (HRSG) can add up to 50% more electricity than achieved with only the open cycle gas turbine.
+The open cycle generating units are often employed as back-ups to generate additional electricity based on increased demand.
+In contrast, the combined units tend to be utilized for the day-to-day electricity usage.
 [9]

 As mentioned, another alternative is to convert an existing coal power station to use natural gas.
-The feasibility and profitability of a conversion is, however, highly depended on each specific case.
+However, the feasibility and profitability of a conversion depend highly on each specific case.
 Different economics would drive the investment opportunity.
 The efficiency of the equipment is also affected and needs to be considered.

-One benefit of this method is that the conversion technology for a coal fuel plant to use gas has is mature.
+One benefit of this method is that the conversion technology for converting a coal fuel plant to gas is mature.
 There are also existing training and maintenance procedures.
-This significantly reduces the risk of conducting such a conversion and design time required which reduces development costs.
+This significantly reduces the risk of conducting such a conversion and the required design time, reducing development costs.

-The overall economics of such a conversion should however be considered.
+However, the overall economics of such a conversion should be considered.
 The potential lower cost of gas or easier access to gas and growing energy demand must be weighed against the conversion cost and cost of operations.
-Logistics such as access to gas and transmission and distribution infrastructure is also a major consideration.
+Logistics such as access to gas and transmission and distribution infrastructure are also major considerations.

 The downside of converting to gas from coal is a reduction in boiler efficiency, along with the initial CAPEX investment.
 Some changes to the O&M are also expected.
-The upside, however, is reduction in auxiliary power requirements; it is expected that annual non-fuel O&M costs will be lower compared to coal [10].
-No two plants are alike, and emust be evaluated on a case by case basis to determine if conversion makes economic sense.
+However, the upside is reduced auxiliary power requirements; annual non-fuel O&M costs are expected to be lower than coal [10].
+No two plants are alike, and conversion must be evaluated on a case-by-case basis to determine if it makes economic sense.

-Taking all of this into account in many cases natural gas is a more efficient method of power generation.
-Giving credence to African countries adopting natural gas as the solution to address the energy gap.
+Considering all of this, natural gas is often a more efficient method of power generation, which gives credence to African countries adopting natural gas as the solution to address the energy gap.

 3 Natural Gas Development Challenges

-There are still numerous challenges to address, despite the desperate need for energy in Africa and rapid development of natural gas.
-Some of which other natural gas consumer/producing countries have also faced or are still addressing.- while others are unique to African.
+Despite Africa’s desperate need for energy and rapid development of natural gas, there are still numerous challenges to address.
+Some of which other natural gas consumer/producing countries have also faced or are still addressing.- while others are unique to Africa.
 A few of these challenges currently faced in Africa are:

 The sustainability of import needs.
 It may be that gas importation is a temporary solution while a country’s production recovers or is increased.
-After a period, domestic production may be sufficient and import contracts cancelled.
-This poses a high risk for countries who invest heavily in import infrastructure that may be abandoned or export facilities if they cannot secure off-takers.
-As a result investors are also a bit reluctant in some cases if there is a possibility of cancellation in the future.
+After a period, domestic production may be sufficient, and import contracts may be cancelled.
+This poses a high risk for countries that invest heavily in import infrastructure that may be abandoned or export facilities if they cannot secure off-takers.
+As a result, investors are also a bit reluctant in some cases if there is a possibility of cancellation in the future.
 [2]

 Sizing of the future gas market is problematic.
 A FEED or feasibility study is usually required before continuing with any development project.
 Such a study includes a market analysis to understand the demand and supply of the product.
-In Africa this poses a challenge as development could spark additional investment and growth resulting in a larger market than initially anticipated.
-It also poses a risk to attract future investment if a high confidence in the bankability of the project cannot be provided because of these uncertainties.
+This poses a challenge in Africa as development could spark additional investment and growth, resulting in a larger market than initially anticipated.
+It also poses a risk to attract future investment if a high confidence in the project’s bankability cannot be provided because of these uncertainties.

-Another challenge is payment for natural gas in forex.
-This makes import countries more susceptible to economic changes and volatile prices.
+Another challenge is paying for natural gas in forex, which makes import countries more susceptible to economic changes and volatile prices.

-The lack of infrastructure and the need to develop ports, pipelines and LNG facilities [3] is a major challenge.
-There are precious few existing gas transmission and distribution facilities, which are critical to optimising the value of the natural gas.
-Without the adequate infrastructure, the gas cannot be fully utilised [11].
-This challenge is faced by countries wishing to export/import or utilise their own gas domestically.
+Major challenges include the lack of infrastructure and the need to develop ports, pipelines, and LNG facilities [3].
+There are precious few existing gas transmission and distribution facilities, which are critical to optimising natural gas’s value.
+Without adequate infrastructure, gas cannot be fully utilised [11].
+Countries wishing to export/import or use their own gas domestically face this challenge.

 There is also a challenge with obtaining funding for midstream infrastructure.
 Investors are often eager to invest in import facilities or power generation but reluctant to invest in pipelines or distribution networks.
 Without this, development is severely hampered.
 [2]

-In Africa there are often significant distances between domestic gas sources and the major demand centres.
+In Africa, there are often significant distances between domestic gas sources and the major demand centres.
 This makes it more expensive and requires additional resources for the necessary infrastructure to connect the source and demand centres [11].
-Similar challenges are faced in the case of linking sources to export facilities and getting the imported gas to demand centres.
+Similar challenges are faced in linking sources to export facilities and getting the imported gas to demand centres.

-Most African countries also don’t have the necessary policies and regulations in place, which delays development and discourages investment opportunities.
-Lack of well developed policies and regulations make financial investment decisions more complicated and risky.
+Most African countries also lack the necessary policies and regulations, which delays development and discourages investment opportunities.
+A lack of well-developed policies and regulations makes financial investment decisions more complicated and risky.

 Another serious issue that African countries in particular face is corruption, which discourages investments and leads to funding difficulties during the project, especially when it comes to the final investment decision.
 [12]

-It is, however, encouraging to see that despite these challenges, there is still significant development occurring, which is discussed in the next chapter.
+However, it is encouraging to see that significant development is still occurring despite these challenges, which is discussed in the next chapter.
 Africa is working towards overcoming these challenges to ensure the sustainability and success of future developments.

 4 Current Key African LNG Development Projects

-Despite the challenges mentioned above, Africa has seen an annual increase of 4% in gas production and 6% in consumption since 2000 [13].
+Despite the abovementioned challenges, Africa has seen an annual increase of 4% in gas production and 6% in consumption since 2000 [13].
 A few of the current developments are:

 Virginia Gas Project: Tetra4 (Pty) Ltd has reserved rights to develop the Virginia Gas Fields in South Africa.
 Natural gas containing high amounts of Helium will be extracted and sold as separate commodities.
 This is the first natural gas project in South Africa.
 [14]